anosikeosifo/anosikeosifo.github.io/_posts/2017-02-19-Iterators-and-iterables.markdown

 These are objects that implement the iterable interface. these objects could be from built-in types (e.g Array, Set, Map) or user-defined.

 ### Data Consumers
-JavaScript constructs that comsume data using the Iteration Protocol (e.g for..loop iterating over Array elements). are described as data consumers.
-Other data consumers include
+JavaScript constructs that consume data using the Iteration Protocol (e.g for..loop iterating over Array elements). are described as data consumers.
+Other data consumers include:
 - Destructuring via Array Constructors.
 - Promise.all and Promise.race.
 - for...of